-The Charles Dickens School is aware of its duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from becoming terrorists or supporting terrorism being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies.
+Barton Court Grammar School is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from becoming terrorists or supporting terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies.

-The Charles Dickens School recognises that children are susceptible to extremist ideology radicalisation into terrorism and radicalisation and staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
+Barton Court Grammar School recognises that children are susceptible to radicalisation into terrorism and staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.

-Staff have a clear duty to ensure that both non-violent and violent extremisms is reported, staff are able to make referrals without consent, using professional judgement to do so.
+Staff have a clear duty to ensure that both non-violent and violent extremism is reported, staff are able to make referrals without consent, using professional judgement to do so.

-Staff assess the risks of pupils being drawn into terrorism, by using information from the KCC Prevent Team
+Staff assess the risks of pupils being drawn into terrorism, by using information from the KCC Prevent Team.

-Making school a safe place, where pupils can understand and discuss sensitive and controversial topics such as terrorism and extremist ideas and learn how to challenge them.
-Pupils' resilience to radicalisation is built through the personal development curriculum; PSHE, Assemblies, Tutor Time, Enrichment, and external speakers.
+Making school a safe place, where pupils can understand and discuss sensitive and controversial topics such as terrorism and extremist ideas, and learn how to challenge them.
+Pupils resilience to radicalisation is built through the personal development curriculum; PSHE, Assemblies, Tutor Time, Enrichment, Personal Development Days and external speakers.